-Instruction: Instruction includes the activities dealing directly with the teaching of pupils, or the interaction between teacher and pupils.
-Teaching may be provided for pupils in a school classroom, in another location such as in a home or hospital, and other learning situations such as those involving co-curricular activities.
-It may also be television, radio, telephone, and correspondence.
+- 5000 Instruction Instruction includes the activities dealing directly with the teaching of students, or the interaction between teacher and students.
+Teaching may be provided for students in a school classroom, in another location such as in a home or hospital, and other learning situations such as those involving co-curricular activities.
+It may also be provided through television, radio, computer, Internet, multimedia, telephone, or correspondence.
 Included here are the activities of paraprofessionals or assistants of any type which assist in the instructional process.
 This function will no longer be used in the budget process.
-Use one of the functions below.

-- Basic (K-12): The Basic Program is that part of the School Board's Full-Time Equivalent (FTE) eligible instructional program which is not identified as Special Programs for Exceptional Students, Vocational Technical or Adult General Education.
-The Basic Program is, by law, divided into separate entities which include students in Kindergarten, grades 1-12, and Education Alternatives, i.e. Dropout Prevention. - Exceptional: Programs for exceptional student education are determined by law.
-The criteria for each program are specified by State Board of Education Rule. - Vocational/Technical: Vocational/Technical programs are established by law with program criteria established through State Board of Education Rule.
-All Vocational courses are categorized into programs established by the Legislature. - Adult General: All Adult General course offerings are categorized into programs established by the Legislature. - Prekindergarten: Prekindergarten program expenditures, including Voluntary Prekindergarten.
-Childcare programs, if fee supported, should be coded to Function 9100.
-Project or cost center accounting may be needed for such programs in order to capture support costs. - Other Instruction: Instruction not qualifying for FEFP funding, such as instruction provided in recreation and leisure courses and Lifelong Learning.
+Use one of the functions below. - 5100 Basic (K-12) The Basic Program is that part of the School Board's full-time equivalent (FTE) instructional program which is not identified as special programs for Exceptional Students Education (ESE), Career Education or Adult General Education.
+The Basic Program is, by law, divided into separate entities which include students in Kindergarten, grades 1-12, and Education Alternatives, i.e. Dropout Prevention. - 5200 Exceptional Programs for exceptional student education are determined by law.
+The criteria for each program are specified by State Board of Education Rule.
+This function includes Prekindergarten ESE programs. - 5300 Career Education Career Education programs are established by law, with program criteria established through State Board of Education Rule.
+This function includes 9-12 career education, adult vocational education and continuing workforce development.
+All Vocational courses are categorized into programs established by the Legislature. - 5400 Adult General All Adult General course offerings, including GED courses and testing. - 5500 Prekindergarten Prekindergarten program expenditures, including Voluntary Prekindergarten.
+Childcare programs, if fee supported, should be coded to Function 9100, Community Services.
+Project or cost center accounting may be needed for such programs in order to capture support costs. - 5900 Other Instruction Instruction not qualifying for FEFP funding, such as instruction provided in recreation and leisure courses and Lifelong Learning.